 - Administration of justice and democratic processes

-- Low Risk: This category covers systems with specific transparency obligations, especially regarding natural persons.
+- Low Risk: This category poses minimal risks to safety or fundamental rights but still requires basic transparency to ensure users are informed.
 For instance, users must be informed that they are interacting with an AI system, unless this is obvious.
 This category includes AI used in:

 - Systems used for interactions with natural persons, such as chatbots